KinectToVR/k2vr-docs/src/pages/en/buying-kinect.md

 </CardTip>

 ### Where do I get the adapter?
-**Get it on Ebay,. please.** We have it on good authority, that every user who got shipped a dead adapter, had purchased it on Amazon.
+**Get it on Ebay, please.** We have it on good authority, that every user who got shipped a dead adapter, had purchased it on Amazon.
 I know that some people may be reticent to use Ebay because of past experiences.
 But **we've had only good feedback from people using Ebay on our Discord.**

 Depending on where you live, the link for Ebay will change, but just **open the homepage and search "kinect 360 adapter"** and pick the first or second listing.
 Whichever has cheaper shipping, or if you wanna get it faster, buy it from a seller in your country.